Rømer scale

 The Rømer scale (/da/; notated as °Rø), also known as Romer or Roemer, is a temperature scale named after the Danish astronomer Ole Christensen Rømer, who developed it for his own use in around 1702.
 It is based on the freezing point of pure water being 7.5 degrees and the boiling point of water as 60 degrees.
+It is the second scale of temperature registered in history, after the Newton scale devised by Isaac Newton one year earlier.